redis/redis-doc/commands/cluster-forget.md

-The command is used in order to remove a node, specified via its node ID, from the set of *known nodes* of the Redis Cluster node receiving the command.
+The command is used to remove a node, specified via its node ID, from the set of *known nodes* of the Redis Cluster node receiving the command.
-In other words the specified node is removed from the *nodes table* of the node receiving the command.
+In other words, the specified node is removed from the *nodes table* of the node receiving the command.

 Because when a given node is part of the cluster, all the other nodes